-How we can improve our mental wellbeing at work during the pandemic.
+How we can improve our mental wellbeing at work12th September 2022

-Some of us are back at our place of work while others are going to be working from home for a while to come, but one thing is certain, the pandemic had a profound impact on our working lives have changed considerably during the pandemic.
-With this in mind, and in support of mental health awareness week we’ve decided to look at ways to improve mental health at work.
-Below are some of the thing which have been working for us and hopefully could help you.
+One thing is certain, the pandemic had a profound impact on our working lives, which have been changed permanently.
+With this in mind, we’ve decided to look at ways to improve mental health in the workplace.
+Below are some of the things which have been working for us and hopefully could help you too.

 We’re using instant messaging services to communicate with the CY team but whenever possible we try to use video call, it’s much nicer for us to be able to see each other’s faces and it gives us a chance to check in on each other (and beards) offering our support!
 Our Monday team video call tends to set the week off to a great start by seeing everyone together, but we also use one to one video calls throughout the week just to talk and encourage discussions about the topic.

 Managing when and how you work can be helpful, keeping a structure to the day has been really beneficial to our team.
-Trying to keep our sleeping patterns as normal as possible and not get up too late has meant we have felt ready for work.
-As we are all working from home getting dressed ready for our working day, and we get some exercise first thing to ensure we start the day feeling energised and mentally ready to start our workday.
-Starting work at our usual time and finishing at the same time we would if we were at the office has meant we keep our regular routines too.
+Trying to keep our sleeping patterns as normal as possible and not getting up too late has meant we have felt ready for work.
+On the days when we work from home we still get dressed ready for our working day, and we get some exercise first thing to ensure we start the day feeling energised and mentally ready to tackle the challenges that lie ahead.
+Starting work at our usual time and finishing at the same time just as we would if we were at the office has meant we keep our regular routines too.

-It’s well known that exercise can boost our mental and physical health, in one form or another all our team have been exercising to keep our bodies and minds healthy throughout this time.
-Some have been on their bikes, others have been running or doing online exercise videos including Zumba, yoga and HIIT workouts.
-Some are doing the daily PE with Joe classes with their children.
+It’s well known that exercise can boost our mental and physical health, in one form or another all our team get regular exercise to keep our bodies and minds healthy.
+Some of us enjoy cycling, others do running or Zumba, yoga and HIIT workouts.
 Even going for a 15-minute walk during the day can help clear your mind, taking breaks at work when you’re stressed can boost your wellbeing and make you more productive.

-Some of the team have been setting themselves daily and weekly to do lists which they use to feel a sense of achievement at the end of their working day or week.
+Here at CY Partners we set ourselves daily and weekly to do lists so that we feel a sense of achievement at the end of our working day or week.
 As we still work from home for a portion of the week, we’ve also made an effort to create a suitable workspace in our homes where we feel we are in a more work friendly environment, setting up makeshift desks and recreating as best we can our desks in the office.
 This has made it easier to feel like we are at work and get into the right frame of mind to be productive.

 There are many ways to look after your mental wellbeing while at work, these are just a few ideas we’ve adopted and we hope that they are of value to you too.

 If you have any more tips you’d like to share with us we’d love to hear them on our social media channels!